risamiso/LanguageLearningApp/README.md

 Everything else is pretty intuitive.

 #How to run the app
+Click the green Code button on this repository.
+Select Download ZIP.
+Extract the ZIP file to any folder.
+Open the WorkingApp folder.
-Simply download the WorkingApp directory and run the .exe file.
+Run the .exe file.

 #Notes
 It is supposed to not be full-screen, it's made so that it's more comfortable to switch to browser tab to look up for definition of a word or something similar.